 Ah, the prickly subject of money.
 I’ll be honest here, doing a fundraising drive doesn’t sit comfortably with me.
 I always cringe when I see people asking for donations, but the reality is, sometimes it is a necessity and my old-school values are pretty much redundant in the modern age, because if we don’t ask for donations, you can be sure someone else will.

-AFTN was 25 years old in August 2014, in it’s various forms.
-I’d love to see it going for another 25 years, whether we make money out of it or not.
+AFTN will be 30 years old in August 2019, in it’s various forms.
+I’d love to see it going for another 30 years, whether we make money out of it or not.
 Money is not why I started it and that’s not why I’d stop it.

 When AFTN started as a fanzine in Scotland in 1989, we made the decision never to run paid ads in it and we ran it as a completely non-profit making publication.
 In reality, it didn’t even break even with our costs, but everyone has a hobby that cost money and that was ours.